Basque (clothing)

 A basque is an item of women's clothing.
 The term, of French origin, originally referred to types of bodice or jacket with long tails, and in later usage a long corset, characterized by a close, contoured fit and extending past the waistline over the hips.
 It is so called because the original French fashion for long women's jackets was adopted from Basque traditional dress.
-In contemporary usage it refers only to a long item of lingerie, in effect a brassiere that continues down, stopping around the waist or the top of the hips, the lower part essentially decorative rather than providing support or indeed warmth.
+In contemporary usage it refers only to a long item of lingerie, in effect a brassiere that continues down, stopping around the waist or the top of the hips.
+The lower part can either be purely decorative, or it can feature suspenders to be attached to stockings, obviating the need for a garter belt.

 In Victorian fashion, basque refers to a closely fitted bodice or jacket extending past the waistline over the hips; depending on era, it may be worn over a hoopskirt (earlier Victorian era) or bustle (later Victorian era).
 A basque bodice (i.e., when considered as a dress component, to be worn with a specific skirt) could also be referred to as a "corset waist", because of its close fit.

 The modern French-language usage is completely different, much closer to the historic original, and usually used in the plural.